Tooth Extractions

 We offer in-house oral sedation to ensure the most relaxing experience possible.
 Whether you only need one tooth removed or all of your wisdom teeth extracted, our specialists are here to ensure your safety and comfort at all times.

 Oral sedation uses prescription-strength sedatives that are taken by mouth just before your scheduled procedure.
-Gradually you’ll start to feel sleepy or in a dream-like state; most people don’t even remember their appointment because of the amnesic affect.
+Gradually, you’ll start to feel sleepy or in a dream-like state; most people don’t even remember their appointments because of the amnesic effect.
 Obviously, you’ll need to have a family member or friend escort you to and from our office!

 The medication will start to wear off a few hours later, giving us more than enough time to complete your oral surgery and have you back at home before you start to “come to.”